Introduction to Biblical Christianity (Christianity 101)

 Ultimately, Christ’s words regarding a person rising from the dead were prophetic.
 How did people respond to Christ’s resurrection?

 To many 21st century ears, eternal judgment may appear extreme.
-Eternal separation from God seems severe in contrast to the God of grace.
+Eternal separation from God seems severe in contrast to the God of grace, love and peace.
 Hell teaches us however, that the treason and rebellion of man toward God is itself extreme.
 It teaches us that sin is an awful assault against the holiness of God.
 It reminds us of God’s awesome holiness and fury toward evil and ultimately toward creatures that promote evil.
 Hell-fire likewise reminds us that we live in a moral universe under the eyes of the God who ‘sees.’
 It should urge all Christians to plead with people to be reconciled with their Maker through Jesus Christ.
 (2 Corinthians 5:11, Colossians 1:28)

 Scripture Reference: Exodus 11:4-7, Matthew 10:28, 25:46, Mark 9:47-48, Luke 16:19-31, John 3:36, Acts 10:42, 2 Thessalonians 1:8-9, Hebrews 6:2, 9:27, Revelation 20:11-15, 21:8)